Upcoming Concerts

 During the 2024-25 Season of the Paris Choral Society, we will continue the celebrations of our 30th Anniversary when we will return to our first concert and Handel’s Messiah, performed with an Orchestra at the American Cathedral in Paris, along with the 30th Edition of our Messiah Sing-Along.
 In Spring 2025, we turn to the beauty and fragility of the earth with works which reflect the (changing) sounds of our planet.
 To round off the season, in Summer 2025 we will perform the Duruflé’s Requiem.
 You can find out more in our links below.

-Saturday 23 November at 6.00pm
+Saturday 22 March 2025 at 6.00pm

 The American Cathedral

 This A CAPPELLA CONCERT is dedicated to our blue planet.
 We will sing songs by composers who show reverence for our common heritage, the Earth, and bring to our attention the need to care and share it with all.
-Among them will be Charles Villiers Stanford, Herbert Howells, Jonathan Dove, Eriks Esenvalds, Benjamin Britten, and Alec Roth.
+Among them will be Charles Villiers Stanford, Jonathan Dove, Eriks Esenvalds, Benjamin Britten, and Alec Roth.

 Humans have always been drawn to music.
 Earth soundscapes were our first sources of inspiration.
 Yet these natural soundscapes are being depleted: the music and languages of tribal and minority communities are vanishing, as well as whole species of insects, birds, whales and wolves, our singing brothers and sisters.